 - setting concrete, short-term goals – to restore certainty, power and control

 - thinking about possible outcomes – discussing them with the doctor can help you to face them before they become a reality.

 The overall aim of these strategies is to help put your illness into context and give some meaning to what is happening.

 Children with a chronic illness

 For children with a chronic illness, there are programs and opportunities for funding support attached to government, Catholic and independent sector schools.
-If your child has a chronic illness, speak to your school principal for help developing a health support plan and applying for programs or funding support for your child.
+If your child has a chronic illness, for help developing a health support plan and applying for programs or funding support for your child.